Mason-Lab-Code/NanoSeq-snakemake/README.md

 ### Create config.yaml

 You will need to edit the config.yaml file to specify the names of your files.
+Edit the file using nano (or similar) or open in a text editor through WinSCP (or similar).

 Under "SAMPLES:" enter the names of your samples, which should be the first part of your FASTQ file names (before the first underscore).